U.N. rights envoy urges Myanmar to end discrimination against Rohingya

 GENEVA (Reuters) - The United Nations human rights investigator on Myanmar called on the government on Wednesday to “dismantle the system of discrimination” against the Muslim Rohingya minority and to restore their rights to citizenship and property.

 Yanghee Lee, addressing the U.N.
-Human Rights Council, said conditions were not ripe for 700,000 Rohingya refugees in Bangladesh to go home and regretted that a memo of understanding on repatriation agreed this month between Myanmar and two U.N. aid agencies had not been made public.
+Human Rights Council, said conditions were not ripe for Rohingya refugees in Bangladesh to return to Myanmar’s northern Rakhine state.

+“The refugees’ return to Myanmar must occur in full respect of the norms and standards of international refugee law and international human rights law,” she said.

-Htin Lynn, Myanmar’s Ambassador to the U.N. in Geneva told the forum that his government could not work with Lee, saying her assessment lacked independence, and called for her replacement.
+U Myint Thu, permanent secretary of Myanmar’s foreign ministry, told the U.N. council that his government could not work with Lee “because of her lack of objectivity” and called for her replacement.

+Myanmar’s government was taking “concrete steps” on humanitarian access to Rakhine state, accountability for alleged human rights violations and implementing the recommendations of the Rakhine Advisory Commission, he told the Geneva forum.

 Reporting by Stephanie Nebehay; editing by Tom Miles